ALLAN-DIP/baseline_bots/README.md

 ## Bots

-[x] means it has been updated to Karthik's new style
+[x] means it has been updated to Kartik's new style

 This is a collection of simple baseline bots